galasa-dev/cli/docs/generated/galasactl_properties_namespaces.md

 ### Options

 ```
-  -h, --help   Displays the options for the namespaces command.
+  -h, --help   Displays the options for the 'properties namespace' command.
 ```

 ### Options inherited from parent commands